Is there a quota for any University or Region in Alberta?

 - Employers will discuss this during the time of the interview (and potentially post with the job posting).
 Since part of the value of the program is your interaction with the company’s team – you should be prepared to have some time available during standard working hours.
 Depending on the company’s work schedule, working on weekends may or may not be allowed.

-- Also, the FIRST Jobs program will have at least 2 x 1 hours/week sessions (likely at 12-1 PM) where Technology Alberta provides programming/professional development sessions that are required to attend.
+- Also, the FIRST Jobs program will have 1 hour/week sessions where Technology Alberta provides programming/professional development sessions that are required to attend.

 I am in Calgary.
 What if I am interested in working for a company in Edmonton?